 Immerse yourself in the vast musical and social history of jazz, establish a strong theoretical and stylistic foundation with regard to improvisation and composition, and emphasize the development of individual expression and creativity.
 Offerings for the Program in Jazz Studies include academic course work, performing ensembles, master classes, private study, and independent projects.
 We strongly encourage students to pursue the certificate to broaden their understanding of this music and its contribution to global culture.
 Students passionate about jazz performance are also welcome to pursue a certificate in music performance in their major instrument, while engaging in the rich offerings of the Program in Jazz Studies.

-The Program in Jazz Studies is open to juniors and seniors who have the appropriate background, and who are committed to studying the performance practices and rich cultural legacy of jazz.
+The certificate in jazz studies is open to juniors and seniors who have the appropriate background and who are committed to studying the performance practices and rich cultural legacy of jazz.
 Admission to the program is by application.
 The number of students in the program is limited by available resources.
 Although enrollment is restricted to juniors and seniors, students may begin taking courses that count toward certificate requirements in their first year.

 Admission to the Program